Skip to content

 5 Network Monitoring

-Your applications and infrastructure components depend on increasingly complex architectures.
-Whether you run monolithic applications or microservices, deploy to cloud infrastructure, private data centers, or both, virtualized infrastructure allows developers to respond at scale and create dynamic network patterns that traditional monitoring tools may not match.
-Datadog provides network performance monitoring tailored for the cloud era.
+Your applications and infrastructure components depend on increasingly complex architectures, whether you are running monolithic applications or microservices, deploying to cloud infrastructure, private data centers, or both.
+Virtualized infrastructure allows developers to respond at any scale and creates dynamic network patterns that don't quite match traditional network monitoring tools.
+To provide visibility into every component in your environment and all connections between them, Datadog introduces network performance monitoring for the cloud era.

 image.png